Kubernetes Image Baking

 cat /etc/cloud/cloud.cfg.d/*.cfg | grep -i datasource

 Every check should pass.
-If anything fails, fix the script -- never patch the snapshot manually.
+If anything fails, fix the script and re-run.
+Do not patch the snapshot by hand - your fix will not survive the next bake.

 shutdown -h now

-Snapshot the VM's disk into your image catalogue using whatever tool your storage layer provides (Ceph snapshot, libvirt virsh snapshot-create-as, raw qemu-img convert, etc.).
+Snapshot the VM's disk into your image catalogue using whatever your storage layer supports: Ceph snapshot, libvirt virsh snapshot-create-as, raw qemu-img convert, etc.

 - Fill in:

-- Pick the newly-registered images for Control Plane Image and Worker Image
+- Pick the freshly registered images for Control Plane Image and Worker Image.

 The version is now selectable from the user Create Cluster wizard.

 The image MUST honour the NoCloud cloud-init datasource.
-Master delivers user-data and meta-data to each node via a seed ISO attached during VM provision.
+The master delivers user-data and meta-data to each node via a seed ISO attached during VM provision.
 The image's cloud-init runs:

 - A